yoichi/openpr/README.md

 ## Description

-Software development process sometimes stores useful informations in the pull request in which commits were reviewed and merged.
-On debugging a software, we might be helped by such informations in addition to source codes and commit messages stored in the respository.
+Software development process sometimes stores useful information in the pull request in which commits were reviewed and merged.
+On debugging a software, we might be helped by such information in addition to source codes and commit messages stored in the repository.

 This utility enable you to open pull request page quickly from the commit hash obtained by git blame.